ArjunaCluster/ArjunaUsers/about/accounts.md

 which your account *will be marked inactive.*

 > Sharing passwords, or other account information, is a violation of the [Acceptable Use Policy](#acceptable-use-policy).

+## Forgot Password

+Open a ["Password Reset" issue][issue] on GitHub.
+We strongly recommend the use of a password manager.

 ## Inactive Accounts